-- changes in regulatory policy during the period of product development; - delays in obtaining regulatory approvals to commence a study; - delays in identifying and reach agreement on acceptable terms with prospective clinical trial sites; - delays in the enrollment of patients; - lack of efficacy during clinical trials; or - unforeseen safety issues.
+- changes in regulatory policy during the period of product development; - delays in obtaining sufficient supply of materials to enroll and complete clinical studies according to planned timelines; - delays in obtaining regulatory approvals to commence a study; - delays in identifying and reach agreement on acceptable terms with prospective clinical trial sites; - delays in the enrollment of patients; - lack of efficacy during clinical trials; or - unforeseen safety issues.

 Completion of clinical trials may take several years or more.
-The length of time necessary to complete clinical trials and submit an application for marketing and manufacturing approvals varies significantly according to the type, complexity, novelty and intended use of the product candidate and is difficult to predict.
+The length of time necessary to complete clinical trials and submit an application for marketing and manufacturing approvals varies significantly according to the type, complexity, proprietary and intended use of the product candidate and is difficult to predict.
 Further, we, the FDA, EMEA, investigational review boards or data safety monitoring boards may decide to temporarily suspend or permanently terminate ongoing trials.
 Failure to comply with extensive FDA regulations may result in unanticipated delay, suspension or cancellation of a trial or the FDA's refusal to accept test results.
 As a result of these factors, we cannot predict the actual expenses that we will incur with respect to preclinical or clinical trials for any of our potential products, and we expect that our expense levels will fluctuate unexpectedly in the future.
 Despite the time and expense incurred, we cannot guarantee that we will successfully develop commercially viable products that will achieve FDA approval or market acceptance, and failure to do so would materially harm our business, financial condition and results of operations.

-We are subject to extensive government regulation, which requires us to spend significant amounts of money, and we may not be able to obtain regulatory approvals, which are required for us to conduct clinical testing and commercialize our products.
+We are subject to extensive government regulation, which requires us to invest significant resources in development, and we may not be able to obtain regulatory approvals, which are required for us to conduct clinical testing and commercialize our products.

 Our product candidates under development are subject to extensive and rigorous government regulation.
 The FDA regulates, among other things, the development, testing, research, manufacture, safety, efficacy, record-keeping, labeling, storage, approval, quality control, adverse event reporting, advertising, promotions, sale and distribution of biopharmaceutical products.
 If we market our products abroad, they will also be subject to extensive regulation by foreign governments.
 The regulatory review and approval process, which includes preclinical studies and clinical trials of each product candidate, is lengthy, expensive and uncertain.
 To obtain regulatory approval for the commercial sale of any of our potential products or to promote these products for expanded indications, we must demonstrate through preclinical testing and clinical trials that each product is safe and effective for use in indications for which approval is requested.
 We have had, and may in the future have, clinical setbacks that prevent us from obtaining regulatory approval for our potential products.
-Most recently, in May 2004, we announced that daclizumab, our humanized antibody that binds to the IL-2 receptor, did not meet the primary endpoint in a Phase II clinical trial in patients with moderate-to-severe ulcerative colitis.
-As a result, we terminated further development of daclizumab in this indication.